Licence to Operate a Tower Crane CT CPCCLTC4001

 Completion of the general construction induction training program, specified in the Safe Work Australia model Code of Practice: Construction Work, is required by anyone carrying out construction work.
 Achievement of CPCCWHS1001 Prepare to work safely in the construction industry meets this requirement.

-Competence in this unit does not in itself result in a licence.
 A licence is obtained after competence is assessed under applicable Commonwealth, state or territory work health and safety (WHS) regulations

 Statement of attainment issued by AOTA RTO #91463